As votes are counted, Americans remain anxious

 Members of the media gather outside the West Wing of the White House.
 (Oliver Contreras For The Washington Post)

-With returns still coming in early Wednesday, people around the country were stuck in a collective state of suspense.
-Many traditional election night watch parties were smaller this year due to the coronavirus pandemic, including Biden’s socially distanced event in Wilmington, Del.
+With returns still coming in early Wednesday, people tuning in around the country were stuck in a collective state of suspense.
+Many traditional election night watch parties were smaller this year due to the coronavirus pandemic.
+But in living rooms, restaurants and chilly outdoor venues, Americans gathered to watch — and wait — together.

 A mostly Democratic crowd watches results at Manuel's Tavern in Atlanta.
 (Kevin D. Liles For the Washington Post)